EnactProtocol/encat-spec-and-tools/README.md

 ### Task Types

 - `script`: Execute code in specified language

+- Additional types can be defined as needed
 - `request`: Make HTTP/API calls
-- `action`: Perform system actions
-- Additional types can be defined as needed
+- `prompt`: feeds a prompt to an llm

 ### Flow Control